cober2019/IOS-XE-Ops/README.rst

 IOS-XE-Ops
 ===========

     **IOS-XE-Ops is designed to give you a summary view of your device.
-These features include:**
+Features include:**

         - Interfaces details both from a cli view and a custom flask view
         - Full routing tables plus a cli view from the table and database perspective